What is Berea College Really Like?

 Even within one's own field, the workload can be tough.
 For example, I was an art major, and all art majors, whether they want to become practicing artists, art teachers or art historians, have to take a lot of classes on the history of art.

 Any type of history, as you know, requires memorizing a lot of names and dates, but I found a book on memory improvement (mnemonics) helped somewhat.
-(I also did my fair share of cramming for tests and pulling the occasional all-nighter, and for some time after graduating, I still occasionally had the dreaded "test anxiety" dream!)
+I also did my fair share of cramming for tests and pulling the occasional all-nighter, but for some time after graduating, I still occasionally had the dreaded "test anxiety" dream!
 In any event, after four years at Berea, I felt like art history was coming out of my ears.
 I took those classes because I had to in order to do what I truly loved to do: draw and paint.

 One of the more interesting classes I took, however, was an exploration of the college's special collections, a peek inside the storeroom of the works of art that the college has accumulated over the years, some of them dating back to the Renaissance era and before.
 We also got to tour Hutchins Library's special collections of rare books, the Appalachian Museum and the Science Building's geology collection.

 The above class was offered during "Short Term," a special semester that lasts only for the month of January in between the regular Fall and Spring Semesters.
 Students have only one class (an elective), but it meets for more hours than a regular class does.
 Short Term offers a chance to rest and recuperate before the more difficult Spring Semester begins.